GARY RIVLIN

 Gary Rivlin is a Pulitzer Prize–winning investigative reporter and the author of ten books, including Katrina: After the Flood and Saving Main Street (2022).
 His work has appeared in the New York Times, Newsweek, Fortune, GQ, and Wired, among other publications.
 He is a two-time Gerald Loeb Award winner and a former reporter for the New York Times.
+His most recent book is AI Valley: The Mad Dash to Cash In on Artificial Intelligence (forthcoming 2025 from Harper Collins).
 He lives in New York with his wife, theater director Daisy Walker, and two sons.

 Speech topics